3-year Average Payout Ratio: The proportion of earnings paid out as dividends to shareholders, typically expressed as a percentage.

 Troubled Asset Relief Program (TARP): A voluntary Capital Purchase Program to encourage U.S. financial institutions to build capital to increase the flow of financing to U.S. businesses and consumers and to support the U.S. economy.
 Under the program, the Treasury will purchase up to $250 billion of senior preferred shares on standardized terms as described in the program's term sheet.

-Unsubsidized Yield: Reflects the 30-day yield if the investment adviser were not waiving all or part of its fee or reimbursing the fund for part of its expenses.
+Unsubsidized Yield: Reflects the 30-day yield if the investment advisor were not waiving all or part of its fee or reimbursing the fund for part of its expenses.
 Total return would have also been lower in the absence of these temporary reimbursements or waivers.

 Variable Annuity: An investment contract sold by an insurance company.
 Capital is accumulated often through investments in mutual fund clones (called variable funds) and converted to a tax-deferred income stream later, often at an investor's retirement.
 A variable fund offers a guaranteed death benefit.